-- if there are significant penalties to terminate (or not extend), the group undertaking is typically reasonably certain to extend (or not terminate); and - if any leasehold improvement are expected to have a significant remaining value, the group undertaking is typically reasonably certain to extend (or not terminate). - Otherwise, the group undertaking considers other factors including historical lease durations and the costs and business disruption required to replace the leased assets.
+- if there are significant penalties to terminate (or not extend), the company is typically reasonably certain to extend (or not terminate); and - if any leasehold improvements are expected to have a significant remaining value, the company is typically reasonably certain to extend (or not terminate).

+Otherwise, the group undertaking considers other factors including historical lease durations and the costs and business disruption required to replace the leased assets.